 ζ±Φ1-α×σz2

 where Φ (Phi) is the inverse normal distribution indexed at 1-α (1).
-A slightly more refined approximation for σz2 is σz2=(3n2+8)/(xn-12); both of the formulas provided are approximations of a method of moments based derivation of Fisher's z transformation (1).
+A slightly more refined approximation for σz2 is σz2=(3n2+8)/(3n-12); both of the formulas provided are approximations of a method of moments based derivation of Fisher's z transformation (1).

-David (1) notes that an hypothesis of no difference between sample correlation coefficients for two groups (which for relevance sake we will denote as rMZ and rDZ), may be tested by evaluating cross-over of z-transformation derived confidence intervals (L for lower and U for upper)
+David (1) notes that an hypothesis of no difference between sample correlation coefficients for two groups (which we denote as rMZ and rDZ), may be tested by evaluating cross-over of z-transformation derived confidence intervals (L for lower and U for upper)

 ζUDZ>ζLMZ , or ζUMZ>ζLDZ